thoth-tech/arcade-games/games/Pingpong/README.md

 ## Other notes

+- Documentation from the original author is available in `/docs/`.
 - BUG: it's possible to move the ball into paddle (or vice versa), causing issues with collision handling.

 ## Screenshots